How long can I make the track?

 Whilst the Magnorail system is agnostic to what is on the road surface, it was not designed to move heavy vehicles or larger scales.
 It does cope well with HO and OO diecast vehicles though as well as larger light boats plus any other vehicles or boats down to Z scale.

-As example you can see some videos on the MagnorailOz YouTube channel (klatchco56) showing Lego vehicles being easily driven on Lego baseboards by the Magnorail System.
+As example you can see some videos from our dealer in Australia on the MagnorailOz YouTube channel (klatchco56) showing Lego vehicles being easily driven on Lego baseboards by the Magnorail System.
 Also the system has been used on vehicles in the Lemax and Department

 However, with a little imagination it is possible to move a larger vehicle if the following conditions are met: